graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/make-wrap-resolvers-plugin.md

 });
 ```

-## Performing an access check before calling plan
+## Performing an access check before a field plan

-Steps that have side effects never get tree shaken or deduplicated, so if we
+Steps that have side effects never get tree shaken or de-duplicated, so if we
 want to throw an error before the mutation takes place we can do so like this:

 ```js